nginx/unit-docs/source/configuration.rst

-You can reverse this scheme for apps that avoid filenames in dynamic URIs, listing all types of static content to be served from a :samp:`share` in a :samp:`match` condition and adding an unconditional fallback application path:
+You can reverse this scheme for apps that avoid filenames in dynamic URIs, listing all types of static content to be served from a :samp:`share` in a :samp:`match` condition and adding an unconditional application path:

 .. code-block:: json